NicHub/STM32-E407-BLINK/README.md

 ## SETUP

 - Set the Power Selection jumper (PWR_SEL) to 7-8 (i.e. USB-OTG1 power supply).
-This jumper is located next to the jack power plug connector.
+This jumper is located next to the jack power connector.

 - Set the Boot Mode Selection jumpers.
 These jumpers are located on the back of the board, next to the UEXT connector: